-"FILE" > "DOCUMENT INFO" displays information about the selected document such as its size and any fonts or plug-ins used.
-This is a good way to find out if you are missing a required font or plug-in that could prevent the document from displaying correctly.
+"FILE" > "DOCUMENT INFO" displays information about the selected document such as its size and any fonts used.
+This is a good way to find out if you are missing a required font that could prevent the document from displaying correctly.